-LEGISLATIVE CONTEXT
+1.2 LEGISLATIVE CONTEXT

-The Constitution of the Republic of South Africa, 1996 stipulates that the local sphere of government consists of municipalities which were established for the whole of the territory of South Africa - the so-called wall-to-wall municipalities.
+The Constitution of the Republic of South Africa (1996) stipulates that the local sphere of government consists of municipalities which were established for the whole of the territory of South Africa, and go on to say that the objectives of local government are set out in Section 152 of the Constitution.
+They are to:

-- a) The objectives of local government are set out in Section 152 of the Constitution.
-They are -; - b) to provide democratic and accountable government for local communities; - c) to ensure the provision of services to communities in a sustainable manner; - d) to promote social and economic development; - e) to promote a safe and healthy environment; and

-To encourage the involvement of communities and community organisations in the matters of local government.
+- a) provide democratic and accountable government for local communities; - b) ensure the provision of services to communities in a sustainable manner; - c) promote social and economic development; - d) promote a safe and healthy environment; and - e) encourage the involvement of communities and community organisations in the matters of local government.

-The Constitution commits government to take reasonable measures, within its available resources, to ensure that all South Africans have access to adequate housing, health care, education, food, water and social security.
+The Constitution commits government to take reasonable measures within its available resources to ensure that all South Africans have access to adequate housing, health care, education, food, water and social security.

 In order to realise the above, the Local Government: Municipal Systems Act, 2000 (MSA) was enacted.
-Chapter 5 of the MSA states that a municipality must undertake developmentally oriented planning, in the form of integrated development planning, to ensure that it achieves the objects of local government as set out in the Constitution.
+Chapter 5 of the MSA states that a municipality must undertake developmentally-oriented planning, in the form of integrated development planning, to ensure that it achieves the objects of local government as set out in the Constitution.
 It must further give effect to its developmental duties as required by Section 153 of the Constitution.

-According to Section 25 of the MSA each municipal council must, after the start of its elected term, adopt a single, inclusive and strategic plan (Integrated Development Plan) (IDP) for the development of the municipality which links, integrates and co-ordinates plans and takes into account proposals for the development of the municipality and which aligns the resources and capacity of the municipality with the implementation of the said plan.
+According to Section 25 of the MSA, each municipal Council must, after the start of its elected term, adopt a single, inclusive and strategic plan IDP for the development of the municipality which links, integrates and co-ordinates plans and takes into account proposals for the development of the municipality and which aligns the resources and capacity of the municipality with the implementation of the said plan.

 The IDP should form the policy framework and general basis on which annual budgets be based and should be compatible with national and provincial development plans and planning requirements.

-In terms of the MSA, the Municipality is required to formulate an IDP made up of the following components:
+In terms of the MSA, a municipality is required to formulate an IDP made up of the following components: